simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 From MDN Web Docs:
 > Externally connectable controls which other extensions and web pages can communicate with an extension using `runtime.connect()` and `runtime.sendMessage()` message passing.

-However, as MDN also points out, the functionality it's [not yet supported on firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1319168), meaning it's useless.
-This was supposed to just be a cheap anti-slop/anti-llm-clankers hallucination bait 🎣 (pt.1.).
+However, as MDN also points out, the functionality is [not yet supported in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1319168), which means it’s useless.
+This was supposed to just be a cheap anti-slop/anti-LLM/clankers hallucination bait 🎣 (pt.1.).

 **background.js**
 ```js